TRianR/CSCI3308_Project/README.md

 * 006 As a player, I want to be able to pick up items -- 3
 * 007 As a player, I want to see how many lives I have left -- 2
 * 008 As a player, I want to see a message when I lose a life -- 2
+* 020 As a user, I want to talk about the game with other users on a forum -- 8

 ###Functional Requirements: